jeremyreist/DETR-Comparative-Study/readme.md

 │
 ├── notebooks                 # Jupyter notebooks for analysis and visualization │
-├── src                       # Source code for the project │   ├── data_processing.py    # Data preprocessing and augmentation script
-│   ├── utils.py              # Utility functions and classes
+├── utils.py                  # Utility functions and classes
-│   └── main.py               # Main script for training and evaluation
+├── main.py                   # Main script for evaluation
 │
 ├── results                   # Output folder for results and performance metrics │